The Ultimate Amazon Keyword Research Guide

 The table is very easy to read.
 All of the displayed keywords are related to the office supplies keyword and should belong to the Office Product category.
-In the third column, you can see the search volume value for each of the suggested keywords.
+In the third column, you can see the Amazon search volume results for each of the suggested keywords.
 And in the 4th one, you can see the Cost per Click if you decide to invest in an Amazon PPC campaign.
-Feel free to scroll down and explore all the other suggestion.
-A quick mouse over the Search Volume figure will tell you the Annual average and last month search volume, along with how competitive the keyword is and the cost per click.
-You're also able to export the results to Excel.
+Feel free to scroll down and explore all the other suggestions.
+A quick mouse over the Amazon Search Volume figure will tell you the Annual average and last month Amazon search volume, along with how competitive the keyword is and the cost per click.
+You’re also able to export the results to Excel.

 Digging deeper into complementary products will help you discover what you are up against.
 From the standpoint of Amazon SEO, you should be looking at how frequently competitors change titles, listings, bullets, images, and descriptions.
 This will help you identify new keywords and improve your Amazon SEO game.
 In any case, it won’t be a waste of time.
 You will get your hands on more keyword ideas that you can run through DataHawk.

 Your competition can help you a lot in your keyword research on Amazon.
 The best way to find who your competitors are is to leverage the track keyword functionality of DataHawk.
 In the keywords tab, click on any Keyword you tracked (added to your project).

 This will open the detailed page of the Keyword, starting with a tab that contains the actual search results for that search query, in terms of products sold by your competitors.
 Just like in the picture below.